Box data source

 Authorizing an application

-In RelativityOne, use the following procedure to connect the Box data source instance to Collect.
+In RelativityOne, use the following procedure to connect the Box data source to Collect:

-- Enter in a unique name for the data source instance.
+2. Enter in a unique name for the data source.

 Data source details

-Each data source details page includes an Actions console.
+Each data source details page includes an Action console.
 Each data source has different actions.

 Configure the data sources chosen in the Collection Details step.
 If you select multiple data sources in the first step, you will configure all sources in the step.
 Switch between each source by clicking the name of the data source in the left navigation menu.
 Clicking Next and Previous also moves you through the data sources.
 Select individual data sources by clicking on the checkbox and then using the right arrows to select them.
 After selecting the data sources to configure, fill out the criteria.
 Each data source has different criteria to enter.